By now you know a lot…

 Depending on your machine, you may have a dial, a slider, or an LCD menu to adjust stitch length.

-Stitch length can vary from 0 to 7mm or higher on home sewing machines.
+And it typically ranges from 0 to 5.0mm on most home sewing machines.

 The thing that you have to really understand is this…